9th8/up-to-date-real-world-haskell/12-barcode-recognition.md

 To create a higher-dimensioned array, we use a tuple of `Ix` instances as the index type.
 The prelude makes tuples of up to five elements members of the `Ix` class.
-To illustrate, here\'s a small three-dimensional array.
+To illustrate, here's a small three-dimensional array.

 ``` screen